-BNYMIL continues to monitor climate-related risks as reported through KRIs and stress testing.
+BNYMIL's approach to scenario analysis will continue to be enhanced and run periodically to inform senior management of potential impact.
+BNYMIL continues to monitor climate-related risks as reported through Risk Limits and scenario analysis.
 These are increasingly important considerations at the overall strategy setting level and processes are being put in place to ensure management are aware of climate-related risks as part of the strategy setting process.
-Stress testing considers longer term strategic implications directly associated with climate change and considers explicitly the impact to, and response of, the Group's strategy consistent with NGFS carbon transition pathways.